Category Archives: Saxe-Coburg and Gotha

 After years of mismanagement by the previous Hanover monarchs, Albert managed to modernize the royal finances and investments, and under his watch, the revenues of the Duchy of Cornwall, the hereditary property of the Prince of Wales, steadily increased.
 Today’s British royal family can thank Prince Albert for their financial situation.

 On March 16, 1861, Queen Victoria’s mother died.
-Because of Victoria’s grief, Albert took over many of her duties despite the fact that he was chronically suffering from stomach problems.
+Because of Victoria’s grief, Albert took over many of her duties although he was chronically suffering from stomach problems.
 In the fall, Victoria and Albert learned that their 20-year-old eldest son Bertie (the future King Edward VII) was having an affair with an Irish actress.
 Devastated by this news, Albert traveled to Cambridge to discuss the matter with his son.
 On November 25, 1861, the two walked together in the pouring rain while Albert explained how horrified he and the Queen felt about the situation.
 Victoria later blamed her son for Albert’s final illness – “That boy…I never can, or ever shall look at him without a shudder.”

 When Albert returned to Windsor Castle, he complained of shoulder, leg, back, and stomach pain and could not eat or sleep.
 He was examined by doctors who assured Victoria that Albert would be better in two or three days.
 Even while Albert was feeling ill, he was still working.
 When the Trent Affair, the forcible removal of Confederate diplomats from a British ship by Union forces during the American Civil War, threatened war between the United States and the United Kingdom, Albert intervened on November 30, 1861, to soften the British diplomatic response.
 His action probably prevented war between the United States and the United Kingdom.